Channel: Unescorted battleship Formidable sunk at 0230 hours in bad weather by U24 (Schneider) (547 killed, 201 survivors).

-Mesopotamia: British reconnaissance mission finds Tigris blocked and Turk defences on Ruta Creek, 8 miles north of Qurna (Ruta bombarded on January 21).
+Mesopotamia: British reconnaissance mission finds Tigris blocked and Turk defenses on Ruta Creek, 8 miles (ca. 13 km) north of Qurna (Ruta bombarded on January 21).

 Cameroons: Lieutenant-Colonel Mair’s 400 Nigerian troops cross river Col and occupy Ossindinge.

-East Africa: Kenya Police Service battalion leaves Nairobi for Turkana Province in the north, where it operate from January 4.
+East Africa: Kenya Police Service battalion leaves Nairobi for Turkana Province in the north, where it operates from January 4.